Skip to main content

 Observation

-I noticed the challenge description stated the flag is just the two prime factors, so once p and q were recovered from factoring n, no decryption step was needed and the flag format picoCTF{p,q} followed directly.
+The description says the flag is just the two prime factors.
+So once p and q come out of factoring n there is no decryption step, and the format picoCTF{p,q} follows directly.

 Once you have factored n into p and q, the flag is simply picoCTF{p,q}.
 No decryption step is needed - the challenge tests only whether you can break the key itself, not use it.